OpenGeoVis/PVGeo/README.md

 ## Demonstrations of *PVGeo*

-For a quick overview of how  *PVGeo* can be used in a Python environment or directly within ParaView, please checkout the code snippets and videos on the  [**About Examples Page**](http://pvgeo.org/examples/about-examples/)
+For a quick overview of how  *PVGeo* can be used in a Python environment or directly within ParaView, checkout the code snippets and videos on the  [**About Examples Page**](http://pvgeo.org/examples/about-examples/)

 Also, check out the [**demo page**](http://demo.pvgeo.org/) for a synopsis of the project and some visualization examples.
 Then check out the rest of the [**full website**](http://pvgeo.org/) to explore the technical aspects of the project and to find use examples.

 ## Report Issues and Contribute
 Please feel free to post features you would like to see from this package on the [**issues page**](https://github.com/OpenGeoVis/PVGeo/issues) as a feature request.
-If you stumble across any bugs or crashes while using code distributed here, please report it in the issues section so we can promptly address it.
-For other questions please join the [***PVGeo* community on Slack**](http://slack.pvgeo.org).
+If you stumble across any bugs or crashes while using code distributed here, report them in the issues section so we can promptly address it.
+For other questions, join the [***PVGeo* community on Slack**](http://slack.pvgeo.org).

 ## About the Authors [![Open Source](https://img.shields.io/badge/open--source-yes-brightgreen.svg)](https://opensource.com/resources/what-open-source)

 The *PVGeo* code library is managed by [**Bane Sullivan**](http://banesullivan.com), graduate student in the Hydrological Science and Engineering interdisciplinary program at the Colorado School of Mines under Whitney Trainor-Guitton.
-If you would like to contact us, please inquire with [**info@pvgeo.org**](mailto:info@pvgeo.org).
+If you would like to contact us, inquire with [**info@pvgeo.org**](mailto:info@pvgeo.org).

 It is important to note the project is open source and that many features in this repository were made possible by contributors volunteering their time.
-Please take a look at the [**Contributors Page**](https://github.com/OpenGeoVis/PVGeo/graphs/contributors) to learn more about the developers of *PVGeo*.
+Head over to the [**Contributors Page**](https://github.com/OpenGeoVis/PVGeo/graphs/contributors) to learn more about the developers of *PVGeo*.